Ebba Lilliehöök: Early life

-Ebba Lillehööl was born at Upplo Manor, Västergötland.
+Ebba Lillehöök was born at Upplo Manor, Västergötland.
 She was the only child of the riksråd Måns Bryntesson Lilliehöök (d.
 1529) and Brita Jönsdotter Roos of Ervalla.
 Her father participated in the Westrogothian rebellion and was executed for his ambitions to become king.
 Her mother remarried riksråd Kristoffer Andersson Röde.
 In 1543, she accompanied her mother and stepfather in exile in Germany after a conflict between her stepfather and the king.
 Upon the death of her father in 1548, the king asked them to return to Sweden: Ebba was the heiress of substantial estates after her father, and the king wanted her to marry his brother-in-law.
 After negotiations with the queen and a written assurance of safety, Ebba returned to Sweden with her mother in the summer of 1548 and spent her remaining time until her wedding as a lady-in-waiting to the queen.

 Marriage

 On 7 October 1548, she married the nobleman Sten Eriksson, Baron and Count Leijonhufvud (1518–1568) in the presence of the king at the Royal Palace in Stockholm.
 Her spouse was the brother-in-law of King Gustav I and the brother of Queen Margaret Leijonhufvud, which gave them both an influential position at the royal court.
 Upon the coronation of Erik XIV in 1561, her spouse was created a baron.

 In 1567, her spouse was one of two of the group of imprisoned nobles to survive the infamous Sture murders, which killed among others the spouse of her sister-in-law Martha Leijonhufvud.
 During the event, Ebba was present in Uppsala with her sister-in-law in Uppsala and placed under house arrest to prevent them from interfering.
-Ebba was held "in high regard and respect" by the brothers of the king, the future John III of Sweden and Charles IX of Sweden, and a personal friend of John's spouse Catherine Jagellon.
+Ebba was held "in high regard and respect" by the brothers of the king, the future John III of Sweden and Charles IX of Sweden, and a personal friend of John's spouse Catherine Jagiellon.
 She and her spouse participated in convincing the royal brothers to rebel against the king, financed by her sister-in-law Martha Leijonhufvud, resulting in Erik XIV being replaced by John III in 1568.